jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-1-information-leakage.md

 ## Information leakage POC

 In this short proof of concept, let's assume there is a buffer of harmless, public data.
-It is called `harmlessData` and it might store e.g. the version of the program, or the name of a logged-in user.
+It is called `harmlessData` and it might store e.g. the version of the program, or the public display name of a logged-in user.

 Behind it, there is a declaration of a secret data buffer.
 For the sake of the argument, imagine that it might be some private information about a logged-in user.
-Similar to the famous Heartbleed bug, it might also be private key data of e.g. a TLS certificate.
+Similar to the famous Heartbleed bug, it might even be private key data of e.g. a TLS certificate.

 ```go